46 Connecticut Law Review 1859 (2014)

 In this Article, I argue that such pessimism is misplaced.
 Defeatist and despairing commentators are working with an impoverished conceptual framework.
 I offer a richer vocabulary.
 By linking current debates in public health ethics to classic work in normative jurisprudence and the philosophy of law, I distinguish ethically distinct types of hard paternalism.
 Each has its own unique conditions for justifiability.
 By focusing on these differences, I demonstrate that there are abundant opportunities for hard paternalistic regulatory measures to address obesity and other public health problems.

 Pope, Thaddeus Mason, "Limiting Liberty to Prevent Obesity: Justifiability of Strong Hard Paternalism in Public Health Regulation" (2014).
 Faculty Scholarship.
-Paper 279.
+279.